University of Southern Mississippi: Student life

 Semesters at the university run from August to December and January to May, with a 10-week summer session.
 There are two four-week accelerated summer terms.

-In Fall 2006, The University of Southern Mississippi dedicated a 4-story, multimillion-dollar addition to its R.C.
+In 2006, The University of Southern Mississippi dedicated a 4-story, multimillion-dollar addition to its R.C.
 Cook University Union.
-The Thad Cochran Center now houses a 2-story Barnes & Noble Bookstore, three ballrooms, a stadium-style theater, student organization offices, and Southern Miss Dining and Fresh Food Company.
+The Thad Cochran Center now houses a 2-story Barnes & Noble bookstore, three ballrooms, a stadium-style theater, student organization offices, and Southern Miss Dining and Fresh Food Company.
 Several meeting rooms are within the union complex.
 The Union and Programs team hosts more than a thousand events each year.

-In Fall 2010, the University of Southern Mississippi opened Century Park (now known as Century Park North), a gated living community with four residence halls and a multi-purpose building containing a convenience store.
-In the 2014–2015 school year, the university opened Century Park South, another gated living community with three residence halls and the campus's new student health center.
+In 2010, the University of Southern Mississippi opened Century Park (now known as Century Park North), a gated living community with four residence halls and a multi-purpose building containing a convenience store.
+In the 2014–15 school year, the university opened Century Park South, another gated living community with three residence halls and the campus's new student health center.

-At nearly 300, Southern Miss' student organizations appeal to a wide spectrum of interests: Business, Education and Psychology, the Arts, Games and Athletics, Graduate Studies, Greek Life, Health and Human Sciences, Honors Societies, Liberal Arts, the Military, Religious Life, Residence Halls, Community Service, and Science and Technology.
+At nearly 300, Southern Miss's student organizations appeal to a wide spectrum of interests: Business, Education and Psychology, the Arts, Games and Athletics, Graduate Studies, Greek Life, Health and Human Sciences, Honors Societies, Liberal Arts, the Military, Religious Life, Residence Halls, Community Service, and Science and Technology.
 The largest organizations based on student membership include the: Student Government Association, African-American Student Organization, Southern Miss Activities Council, The Legacy Student Alumni Association, and Baptist Student Union.

+Greek life

 The university has 26 Greek organizations on campus, including 14 fraternities and 12 sororities.
 There are 19 fraternity and sorority houses.

-Dining Services

-The University of Southern Mississippi holds a contract with Aramark to provide dining services.
-Known as Eagle Dining on campus, Aramark operates multiple eateries on campus as well as four Provisions on Demand (POD) locations, which are small retail operations similar to convenience stores.

-Eagle Dining operates the following dining locations: